UnamSanctam/SilentETHMiner/README.md

 * Watchdog - Replaces the miner if removed and starts it if closed down

 * Ethash - Supports mining all Ethash coins like Ethereum, Ethereum Classic, Metaverse, Ellaism, QuarkChain and others

+* Remote Configuration - Can get the connection settings remotely from a URL at each startup

+* Bypass Windows Defender - Adds exclusions into Windows Defender for the general folders the miner uses

+* Online Downloader - Can download the miner binary during runtime (from GitHub) to greatly decrease file size and detections

 ## Downloads